Ghostofam/OLX_Scrapper/README.md

 - Product description
 - Original listing URL

 The scraper uses Selenium WebDriver to interact with the OLX website, simulating user actions like clicking, scrolling, and form input.
-Data is saved in CSV format for easy analysis and processing.
+Data is saved in both CSV format and a SQLite database for easy analysis and processing.

 ## File and Directory Structure